nemobis/marcxml_parser/README.rst

 .. image:: https://pypip.in/d/marcxml_parser/badge.png

-This module contains parser for `MARC XML`_ / `OAI`_ format, with some highlevel getters, which can retreive names of authors, or titles of books from MARC XML / OAI records.
+This module contains a parser for `MARC XML`_ / `OAI`_ format, with some highlevel getters, which can retrieve names of authors, or titles of books from MARC XML / OAI records.

 .. _MARC XML: http://www.loc.gov/marc/marcxml.html